RocesV/Chlamytina/README.md

 You need a user with root permissions.
 Change directory to Chlamytina and run 0_ChlamytinaEssential.sh to install all dependecies and software needed.

 ```
-cd Chlamytina/
+cd Chlamytina/  # IMPORTANT: all processes need to be done inside Chlamytina directory NOT from Chlamytina subdirectories
-bash Code/0_ChlamytinaEssential.sh # IMPORTANT: all processes need to be done inside Chlamytina directory NOT from Chlamytina subdirectories
+bash Code/0_ChlamytinaEssential.sh
 ```
-Using this via the following steps (1_DataPrepare and 2_EnrichmentsLOLA) will require more time (~ 1.5h) for installing the R packages needed.
+Using this via the following steps (1_DataPrepare and 2_EnrichmentsLOLA) will require more time (~ 1.5 h) for installing the R packages needed.

 #### Via Dockerhub (epigenome-browser) ####